lohitpt252003/frontend-for-annaforces/README.md

 ### Toast Notifications

 The application uses `react-toastify` to display success and error messages to the user.
-The `ToastContainer` is included in `App.js`, and individual components use the `toast` function to trigger notifications.
+The `ToastContainer` is included in `App.js`, and individual components uses the `toast` function to trigger notifications.

 ### Visual Enhancements